IgorChukarin/Give-Me-Binary/README.md

 ## About the Game
 Give Me Binary is a game designed to challenge player's understanding of binary numbers.
-The game generates a random decimal number between 1 and 15, and the player’s goal is to represent that number using binary, by toggling a set of buttons corresponding to each bit.
+The game displays a random decimal number between 1 and 15, and the player’s goal is to represent that number using binary, by toggling a set of buttons corresponding to each bit.
-The player’s success is visually indicated by LEDs, which light up when the corresponding bit is set to 1.
+The player’s success is visually indicated by green LEDs, which light up when the corresponding bit is set to 1.
 The player must toggle 4 buttons, each representing a bit (0 or 1) in the binary number.
 The LED lights up when the corresponding bit is 1.

 ## Setup